tensorflow/tensorflow/tensorflow/examples/custom_ops_doc/simple_hash_table/README.md

 remove    | CRUD: delete                | Remove                | `SimpleHashTableRemoveOpKernel` | Examples>SimpleHashTableRemove | `remove`
 import    | SavedModel: restore         | Import                | `SimpleHashTableImportOpKernel` | Examples>SimpleHashTableImport | `do_import`
 export    | SavedModel: save            | Export                | `SimpleHashTableExportOpKernel` | Examples>SimpleHashTableExport | `export`

-For an actual hash table use case, it is preferable to use (or extend) the existing `tf.lookup` ops.
-In this simple example, `insert`, `find` and `remove` use only a single key-value pair per call.
-In contrast, existing `tf.lookup` ops can use multiple key-value pairs in a single call.

 You can use this hash table as: